squared-studio/SkillVerse/SystemVerilog/chapter_00018.md

 4. Define a covergroup with coverpoints and collect coverage data.
 5. Define cross coverage for different coverpoints and collect coverage data.

-## Conclusion
-Coverage in SystemVerilog provides powerful tools for measuring how thoroughly a design has been tested.
-Understanding how to use code coverage and functional coverage is essential for improving the quality of the verification process and ensuring that all parts of the design have been tested.